-- 1 Here is a summary of the 5 things to do if you visit the White Mountains:
+- 3 Here is a summary of the 5 things to do in the White Mountains:

-- 4 2) The scenic drive through I 93, aka Franconia Notch:
+- 5 2) Take the scenic drive through I-93, also known as Franconia Notch:

-- 5 3) Take the gondola up to the top of Mt.
-Cannon:
+- 6 3) Stop at Mt.
+Cannon and take the gondola up to the top of it:

-Here is a summary of the 5 things to do if you visit the White Mountains:
+Here is a summary of the 5 things to do in the White Mountains:

 - Visit Flume Gorge.

-- Hike or use the gondola to Cannon Mountain.
+- Hike or use the gondola to get to the top of Cannon Mountain.

 - Check out Beaver Pond.